OpenFogStack/celestial/docs/quickstart.md

     gcloud auth application-default login
     # add your gcloud accoount to the Application Default Credentials
-    # this let's Terraform use it
+    # this let's OpenTofu use it
     ```

 1. Clone the Celestial repository: